 Filing Appeals

-If the IRS denies your request for levy removal, you have options.
+If the IRS denies your request for levy removal and an appeal follows a levy, your appeal rights depend on the type of IRS notice you received.
 You can file an appeal to contest their decision.
+IRS Publication 1660 explains appeal rights for many collection actions.
 To do this, you must complete the appeal process as outlined by the IRS.
 This typically involves submitting Form 13711, which should be sent to the IRS office that issued the rejection.

 Filing an appeal ensures that your case is reviewed, and you have another opportunity to present your arguments and potentially achieve a favorable outcome.
 Timely and proper submission of appeal forms is crucial to ensure your appeal is considered.